bast/runtest/doc/library/filter_options.rst

              -0.00005667          0.00000015         -0.00000022
           90142.70952022          0.00000056          0.00000696

-The small numbers are clearly numerical noise and we do not want to test them at all.
-In this case it is useful to set skip_below to 1.0e-4.
+The small numbers are actually numerical noise and we do not want to test them at all.
+In this case it is useful to set ``skip_below=1.0e-4``.

 Alternatively one could use absolute tolerance to avoid checking the noisy zeros.

 You can ignore very large numbers with skip_above (also this option ignores the sign).

 How to ignore certain numbers